alf-tool/alf-core/README.md

 * <code>alf autonum</code>  -- ensure no duplicates by generating a unique attribute
 * <code>alf compact</code>  -- brute-force duplicates removal
-* <code>alf defaults</code> -- replace nulls/nil by valid values, on an attribute
+* <code>alf defaults</code> -- replace nulls/nil by valid values, on an attribute basis
-                               basis

 Play the game, it's easy!

 - _Give id, name and status of suppliers whose status is greater that 10_
-- Hey man, we don't know supplier's status for all of them!
-What about the others?
+- Hey man, we don't know the status for all suppliers!
+What about these cases?
 - _Ignore them_
 - No problem dude!